top of page

 E.g. Black Sabbath, Judas Priest.

-Punk was characterized by short and fast songs with
+Punk was characterized by short and fast songs with a raw sound that expressed rebellion against the system and mainstream culture.

 E.g. The Sex Pistols, The Ramones.